 Panel discussion featuring Darrel Bricker, Senior Fellow, CIGI

-Taylor Owen is a senior fellow with the Global Economy Program.
+Taylor Owen is a CIGI senior fellow and the host of Big Tech with Taylor Owen.
 He is an expert on the governance of emerging technologies, journalism and media studies, and on the international relations of digital technology.
-As part of his work at CIGI, Taylor will be working on issues of international digital governance, as well as launching a podcast on the digital economy.